-4. Advances from City Capital Project Fund
+4. Advances From City Capital Projects Fund

-The City of Madison capital project fund advances funds to the District when the District is in a negative cash position.
-No repayment schedule has been established and no interest has been charged.
-The advance balance as of December 31, 2021 is \$650,551.
+The general fund advances funds to the District when the District is in a negative cash position.
+The general fund charges the District interest on the advance based on the outstanding advance balance at the end of the year at a rate based on the cost of funds to the City of Madison.
+No repayment schedule has been established.
+There is no advance balance outstanding as of December 31, 2021.